ManyakRus/telegram_loki/README.md

 including the .sql file name and the name of the person responsible, then the name of the person responsible will also be added.

+The bot sends error logs to Telegram groups:
+1. General group with all errors, all programmers.
+Group ID is filled in settings.txt, TELEGRAM_CHAT_NAME= In the Telegram group settings, you need to set the rights Group type = "Public"
+2. Each programmer separately, only logs that apply to him.
+Filled in the files services.txt, scripts.txt
+Each programmer must add this telegram bot to his Telegram

 Installation procedure:
 1. Compile this repository
 >make build